Gerard Goalen: Our Lady and the English Martyrs Church

 The Church of Our Lady and the English Martyrs is an English Roman Catholic parish church located at the junction of Hills Road and Lensfield Road in south east Cambridge.
 It is a large Gothic Revival church built between 1885 and 1890.
 The church is a Grade II* listed building.

 To bring the sanctuary in line with the liturgical directives resulting from the Second Vatican Council (1962–1965), its design and re-ordering was undertaken by Goalen.
 On 7 April 1973, Charles Grant, the Bishop of Northampton, consecrated the present central altar.
 The original high altar has subsequently been used mainly for reservation of the Blessed Sacrament.

-Holy Trinity with St Augustin, Leytonstone
+Holy Trinity with St Augustine, Leytonstone

-A regeneration programme in the borough meant the demolition of the two Anglican churches in Leytonstone, the sale of the sites being used to fund the construction of a new church, the Holy Trinity with St Augustin (1973).
+A regeneration programme in the borough meant the demolition of the two Anglican churches in Leytonstone, the sale of the sites being used to fund the construction of a new church, the Holy Trinity with St Augustine (1973).
 The new church was designed to fit in with the regenerated Cathall Estate and is known locally as ‘the cube’.